PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.20 15-Feb-2019**

+Add support for the new streams from Mouv' and remove the now defunct Mouv'Xtra

+**0.1.19 12-Feb-2019**

+Test version - start adding support for the new Mouv streams.

 **0.1.18 17-Jan-2019**

 Avoid warning about 2 lines being ambiguous by adding spaces around a minus sign

 **0.1.17 16-Jan-2019**